adilio/qrcheck/README.md

 # QRCheck

-Privacy-first QR code inspection tool that helps you identify potentially malicious QR codes, before you scan them.
+Privacy-first QR code inspection tool that helps you identify potentially malicious QR codes before you scan them and browse to the final URL.

 ## Features